Skip Navigation

 How you'll be assessed

-Assessment includes essays, seminar presentations, practice-based assessment, portfolios, community profiling, online activities, posters and a third-year dissertation on a topic of your choice.
+This course includes creative assessments such as portfolios and online discussion boards.
+You’ll also be assessed through essays, seminar presentations, practice-based assessment, community profiling, posters and a third-year dissertation on a topic of your choice.
 Before these assessments take place, you will be given guidance and have the opportunity for your work to be reviewed.

 Who will be teaching you